peprodev/ultimate-invoice/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The Most Advanced Invoice Plugin you were looking for!
-Create HTML/PDF Invoices of WooCommerce Orders, Attach PDF Invoice to Mail and Let customers download beautiful-customizable styled invoices.
+Advanced WooCommerce invoice plugin: create customizable HTML/PDF invoices, attach to emails, and let customers download styled invoices easily.

 == Description ==

-## **Ultimate Invoice plugin for WooCommerce!**

-Create customizable PDF/HTML invoices for WooCommerce, attach to Email, Packing Slips, Shipping Labels, Shipping Tracking, Single-shop feature and ...
-This plugin lets you to Generate Awesome Invoices for WooCommerce orders and:

-#### Merry Christmas & Happy New Year 2026! 🎄🎉
+### Merry Christmas & Happy New Year 2026! 🎄🎉
 Thank you for using and supporting this free plugin!
 If you have any questions or need assistance, please ask on the WordPress support forum.
 We're here to help!

 **Update to v2.2.1 to get the new Thermal Invoice feature and many more improvements!**

 -----------------------

+## **Ultimate Invoice plugin for WooCommerce!**

+Create customizable PDF/HTML invoices for WooCommerce, attach to Email, Packing Slips, Shipping Labels, Shipping Tracking, Single-shop feature and ...
+This plugin lets you to Generate Awesome Invoices for WooCommerce orders and:

 -   Download PDF invoices
 -   Email Styled Invoices